-1.15 The following table provides a summary of the performance of AMR Strategy Indicators.
+1.14 The following table provides a summary of the performance of AMR Strategy Indicators.

-Indicator Performance 2014 2015 2016 2017 2018 2019 2020 2021 2022 AMRH01 - Population Change N/A N/A N/A N/A ?
-N/A N/A AMRH02 - Settlement Strategy Countywide 0 0 - + - - AMRH03 - Settlement Strategy Settlement Groups 0 0 - - - - AMRH04 - Settlement Strategy - Development in 'Linked Settlements' 0 0 - - - - AMRH05 - Settlement Strategy - Development in 'Other Locations' ?
-0 - - - -
+Indicator Perfor Performance

+2014 2015 2016 2017 2018 2019 2020 2021 2022

+AMRH01 - N/A N/A N/A N/A ?
+N/A N/A N/A

+Population Change

+AMRH02 - + - -

+Settlement Strategy 0 0 -

+Countywide - - - -

+AMRH03 -

+Settlement Strategy 0 0 - - - - -

+Settlement Groups

+AMRH04 -

+Settlement Strategy 0 0

+Development in U U -

+'Linked Settlements'

+AMRH05 -

+Settlement Strategy ?
+0

+Development in · U

+'Other Locations'

-1.16 AMR indicator H01 relates to Population Change, as noted the 2018-based population and household projections have been received during the monitoring period and suggests that Ceredigion's population will decline between 2018 and 2043, from 72,992 to 68,745 with a corresponding reduction in the number of households by roughly 4,500.
+1.15 AMR indicator H01 relates to Population Change, as noted the 2018-based population and household projections have been received during the monitoring period and suggests that Ceredigion's population will decline between 2018 and 2043, from 72,992 to 68,745 with a corresponding reduction in the number of households by roughly 4,500.
 The 2018-based projections reflect a reversal in the demographic trend The Mid-Year Estimates (MYEs) series suggests that, the county's population had declined to 72,695 in 2019 from its peak of 76,000 in 2012.
 This is largely as a result of a decline in the number of students in higher education in the county.
 The projections reflect was has been seen in previous years with regards to housing completions and consents.
 The Local population change is highly sensitive to local factors and these will be considered in further detail as part of replacement plan preparation.
+Since the Global Pandemic started Ceredigion has consistently seen high interest from in-migration with house prices rising significantly and an extremely buoyant housing market as people are able to re-locate away from traditional work places or have re-evaluated their housing choices as a result of the lockdowns.
+Therefore further work will be required to evaluate these changes and impacts on population growth as evidence emerges.

-- 1.17 AMR indicator H02 relates to the Settlement Strategy Countywide and measures the percentage split of completions and commitments countywide between plan adoption and the end of the plan period to be 51% (USC's):24% (RSC's):25% (LS&OL).
-From adoption, the ratio of commitments and completions respectively is 41%:24%:35% and 41%:16%:43%.
+- 1.16 AMR indicator H02 relates to the Settlement Strategy Countywide and measures the percentage split of completions and commitments countywide between plan adoption and the end of the plan period to be 51% (USC's):24% (RSC's):25% (LS&OL).
+From adoption, the ratio of commitments and completions respectively is 40%:26%:34% and 41%:16%:43%.
 Incremental positive and negative movements occur year on year towards the identified targets from plan adoption.
 In this reporting year in respect of commitments the ratio is inconsistent with the identified target (49%:22%:28%).
 The target has not been met for completions which when measured from adoption are 40:16:43.
-The LDP review is considering the Settlement strategy in general and continues to identify ways to deliver housing in sustainable locations. - 1.18 AMR Indicator H03 considers the settlement strategy at the settlement group level and seeks to move towards the percentage split identified for each of the 22 settlement groups in Appendix 2 of the LDP.
+The LDP review is considering the Settlement strategy in general and continues to identify ways to deliver housing in sustainable locations.1 - 1.17 AMR Indicator H03 considers the settlement strategy at the settlement group level and seeks to move towards the percentage split identified for each of the 22 settlement groups in Appendix 2 of the LDP.
 The results show a varied picture with some individual settlement groups moving towards and some moving away from the required balance.
-The LDP review is considering planning application decisions by location to better understand reasons for not meeting the required balance. - 1.19 AMR Indicator H04 considers development in 'Linked Settlements' and requires commitments not to result in any one linked settlement growing by more than 12% of its size as at April 2007.
-From a total 90 Linked Settlements across 22 Settlement Groups 41 (46%) have reached or exceeded their 12% growth limit.
-This figure compares to 36 (40%) at plan
+The LDP review is considering planning application decisions by location to better understand reasons for not meeting the required balance.

-&lt;sup>1 Monitored in accordance with the indicator (from adoption) and not since plan start.
+1 Monitored in accordance with the indicator (from adoption) and not since plan start.